 Your benefits terminate upon your death or if you stop receiving pension benefits or return to work in the Plumbing and Pipe Fitting Industry.
-If you return to work, you must reestablish eligibility as an Active Employee by satisfying the Initial Eligibility requirements described on pages 1-2.
+If you return to work, you must re-establish eligibility as an Active Employee by satisfying the Initial Eligibility requirements described on page 2.